Jump to Section:

-With numerous choices on a stretch of beach in Parottee, St. Elizabeth, we climbed aboard a small fisherman boat en route to the Pelican Bar.
-After a mostly-calm 7-minute trip on the water, we approached the unique hangout perched atop a sandbar surrounded by the Caribbean Sea, less than a mile offshore.
+With numerous choices on a stretch of beach in Parottee, St. Elizabeth, you can climb aboard a small fisherman boat en route to the Pelican Bar.
+After a roughly 7-minute trip on the water, you’ll approach the unique hangout perched atop a sandbar in the Caribbean Sea, less than a mile offshore.

-The Pelican Bar is a charming, rustic wooden structure stilted on tall logs, topped with dozens of dried leaves.
-The space is decorated with multiple flags, license plates, accessories, signage and other keepsakes left behind by visitors from all over the world.
-One can also leave a mark behind by having their name carved into the wood (if you can find space).
+The Pelican Bar is a charming, rustic wooden structure stilted on tall logs, topped with a canopy of dried leaves.
+The only other experience I’ve had similar is a floating tiki bar at sea.
+Its space is decorated with multiple flags, license plates, accessories, signage and other keepsakes left behind by visitors from all over the world!
+Visitors can also have their name carved into the wood of the structure (if you can find space, that is).

-I definitely intend to go back and enjoy a meal.
-If you’ve eaten here, leave a meal recommendation in the comments for me to try please 🙂
+If you’ve eaten here, leave a seafood meal recommendation for me to try next time please 🙂

 Interview with Pelican Bar Owner, Floyd Forbes